Basic rent (kale huur or netto huur)

 All-in rent

-As we mentioned, when you rent a house, it’s important to know whether the rent is the basic rent or the all-in rent.
-The listed rent could be all-in rent (also known as inclusive rent), which consists of the basic rent plus all other costs, such as utilities and furniture.
+As we mentioned, when you rent a house, it’s important to know whether the rent is the basic rent or the total rent.
+The listed rent could be total rent , which consists of the basic rent plus all other costs, such as utilities and furniture.

 Because the costs of gas, water and electricity depend on your consumption, but in your contract you pay a fixed amount every month, it’s possible that the amount you’re paying is too much or too little relative to your consumption.
 This means that at some point you might be due to receive a refund, or you’ll have to pay an additional amount.
 This usually takes place once a year: the landlord must send the tenant the final statement for the annual costs (eindafrekening) for the previous year no later than 1 July.

-If you’re paying all-in rent, but you’re not getting the separate components, you can send a letter to your landlord requesting them to split it into the separate amounts.
-If they don’t cooperate, you should contact the Huurteam Zuid-Limburg.
+If you’re paying rent, but you’re not getting the separate components that is called an all-in rent price.
+This is frowned upon in The Netherlands.
+If you have this all-in rent price, you should contact the Huurteam Zuid-Limburg.
 They might recommend that you start proceedings against the landlord, at the Rent Tribunal (Huurcommissie).

-The landlord cannot simply charge what he likes for an apartment or room.
-Every apartment or room has a maximum rent, which is calculated using the Dutch national point system (woningwaarderingsstelsel).
+The landlord cannot simply charge what he likes for an apartment or room that falls in the social or middle sector.
+Every apartment or room can be checked for a maximum rent using the Dutch national point system (woningwaarderingsstelsel).
 There is a system for rooms (shared kitchen and/or bathroom) and a system for apartments.

-Rooms get a number of points, determined by the size and facilities of the accommodation.
-For apartments, the quality and location are also relevant.
+The Dutch national points system looks at the size, facilities, quality and location of the accommodation.
 If you pay more than the maximum rent according to this points system, you are entitled to have your rent reduced by the Rent Tribunal (Huurcommissie).
 This is like a civil court that deals solely with housing rental cases.
 It is very easy to start a re-evaluation process, and the costs for this process are €25.
 If your procedure succeeds, you will be refunded your money.

 If you think you are being overcharged for your rent, it is best to contact Huurteam Zuid-Limburg, who will help you calculate the points for your accommodation (the system is relatively complex and only provided in Dutch).

-Another consideration should be the rent subsidy provided by the Dutch government to students living in certain conditions, the so called “huurtoeslag”.
+Another option to lower your rent costs could be the rent subsidy provided by the Dutch government to students living in certain conditions, the so called “huurtoeslag”.
 You can find all necessary info on that in this part of our finances section.